wg-perception/object_recognition_core/doc/source/index.rst

 .. rubric:: Quickguide

 We know you can't wait; if you don't care about the intricacies and want to have a quick overview, follow the :ref:`Quick Guide <quickguide>`

 .. rubric:: General Usage

-Ok, now that you have a bit more time, we suggest you learn about the two steps to object recognition:
+Now that you have a bit more time, we suggest you read about the :ref:`Infrastructure <infrastructure>` to understand how to interact with ``ORK``.
+You can then go through the different steps of object recognition:

-:ref:`Data Capture <orkcapture:ork_capture>` and :ref:`Recognition <ork_user>`.
+   * :ref:`Data Capture <orkcapture:ork_capture>` ...
+   * ... from which you can perform :ref:`Training <training>` of object models ...
+   * ... that you can then use for :ref:`Detection <detection>`

 .. rubric:: ROS integration

 The recognition kitchen was built in a ROS agnostic way, but ROS components were also developed for integration with the ROS ecosystem (e.g. publishers, subscribers, actionlib server, RViz plugin ...).
 For more info, check out the :ref:`ROS Integration <orkros:ros>`.

 .. rubric:: Recognition Pipelines

 Several object recognition pipelines have been implemented for this framework.
 Their documentation is work in progress :) :

 +----------------------------------------------+------------------------------+--------------------------------------------------------------+
 | Techniques                                   | Types of object              | Limitations                                                  |